sailfishos-patches/patchmanager/doc/example_patch.json.md

 This describes the format of the `patch.json`.

 This is automatically generated and added to your patch distribution if you choose to upload your patch to the Web Catalog.
-So do NOT include one with your patch if you do that.
+Hence you should NOT include one with your patch if you do that.

 If you distribute your patch some other way, e.g. as an RPM package, you must provide a valid `patch.json` file.